 Story to read right now: Brad Keselowski signs contact extension with Team Penske (video)

 Looking for sports-related content?
-We can create a customize a PR Newswire newsfeed for you.
+We can create a PR Newswire newsfeed for you.
 It’s easy.
 Sign up at PR Newswire for Journalists today.

 Anthony Vence is a Customer Content Specialist at PR Newswire.
 He contributes to @PRNmedia and previously worked in the newspaper industry as a news and sports editor.
 He also works as a freelance photographer.